jstetich/DEP_Nutrients_sum/README.md

 clarity.

 # Summary of Data Sources
-All data was provided to CBEP by
+All data was provided to CBEP by Maine DEP.